fleschutz/PowerShell/Docs/VoiceControl.md

 [wake word], open NAME app
 --------------------------
 * this launches the given application.
-* replace NAME by: "calculator", or "Netflix".
+* replace NAME by: "Calculator", "Netflix", or "Visual Studio".
-* when finished use: *[wake word], close NAME* to stop the application.
+* when finished use: *[wake word], close NAME app* to stop the application.

 [wake word], open NAME drive